 Learning C++ to the level of Meyers will be sufficient for desk quant job interviews.
 However, if mastery of C++ is your goal then learning about Design Patterns and the STL are the next logical steps.
 The "Gang Of Four" book Design Patterns: Elements of Reusable Object-Oriented Software is the standard text on Design Patterns.
 Josuttis' text on the STL, The C++ Standard Library: A Tutorial and Reference (2nd Edition) is highly recommended but is quite a heavy read.
 It is only worth looking into once you are very comfortable with C++ syntax and idioms.
 Meyers also has a book on best practices for STL use - Effective STL: 50 Specific Ways to Improve Your Use of the Standard Template Library - which is worth picking up.

 - Sams Teach Yourself C++ in One Hour a Day (7th Edition) - Liberty, et al.

 - Effective C++: 55 Specific Ways to Improve Your Programs and Designs - Meyers

 - More Effective C++: 35 New Ways to Improve Your Programs and Designs - Meyers

 - The C++ Standard Library: A Tutorial and Reference (2nd Edition) - Josuttis

 In the next article, texts on numerical methods will be considered which will give you the knowledge you need to finally implement the models and obtain useful results.

-QuantStart also provides a C++ bookshop, which has many more C++ books than listed here, as well as more articles on C++:
+QuantStart also provides a reading list, which has many more suggested books than are listed here, as well as more articles on C++: